Vic Basile

-Victor Basile is an author and American LGBT rights activist who was the first executive director of the Human Rights Campaign (then the Human Rights Campaign Fund), serving in that position from June 1983 to June 1989.
+Victor Basile is an author and American LGBTQ rights activist who was the first executive director of the Human Rights Campaign (then the Human Rights Campaign Fund), serving in that position from June 1983 to June 1989.

 Basile served in the Clinton Administration at the Peace Corps, raising money for volunteer projects for which there were no appropriated dollars.
-He also served in the Obama Administration as a Counselor to the Director of the United States Office of Personnel Management from April 2009 to April 2014 where he advised on LGBT issues.
+He also served in the Obama Administration as a Counselor to the Director of the United States Office of Personnel Management from April 2009 to April 2014 where he advised on LGBTQ issues.
 He also advocated for reforms to the federal employee retirement system and supported the overhaul of the agency's website.

 In 2023, he published Bending Toward Justice, a memoir and early history of the Human Rights Campaign.

 Early life

 Vic was born in Northampton, Massachusetts, as one of four children in a Catholic family.
 His father was an insurance salesman and his mother was a homemaker.
 He was Vice President of his senior class and active in the school's audio-visual club.
 He went to the University of Massachusetts at Amherst and studied public health education.
 After college, he joined the American Lung Association in Hartford, CT, where he advocated for the health needs of low-income urban residents.

 In spring 1971, Basile married Mary Ann Pryor and moved to Washington, DC, where he worked at ACTION, then the umbrella agency for the Peace Corps and VISTA.
 While there, he successfully organized the local of American Federation of State, County and Municipal Employees, an international union based in Washington, D.C.
 He served as president of the local from 1978 to 1981.

 In 1979, during the first march for lesbian and gay rights, he started to awaken to the fact that he was gay while watching from across the National Mall.
 Shortly thereafter, he came out to Mary Ann.
 They got divorced in 1984 and remain close friends to this day.